ATOM coin price prediction: Can Cosmos expand?

-With cosmos a hot topic, let’s look at the ATOM coin price prediction
+With Cosmos a hot topic, let’s look at the Cosmos (ATOM) coin price prediction

-The ATOM coin is the native token of the Cosmos system.
-This network likes to dub itself blockchain 3.0, and aims to get different blockchains linked together to make transactions quicker, cheaper, and more practical.
-What is the ATOM coin price prediction?
+The Cosmos (ATOM) coin is the native token of the Cosmos system.
+This network dubs itself as blockchain 3.0, and aims to get different blockchains linked together to make transactions quicker, cheaper and more practical.

-While past performance is no indicator of future results, knowing what the coin has done in the past can be useful when it comes to making a cosmos coin price prediction, so let’s take a look at the history of ATOM coin..
+While past performance is no indicator of future results, knowing what the coin has done in the past can be useful when it comes to making a Cosmos price prediction, so let’s take a look at the foundations and the history of ATOM coin.

 ATOM price history: Times of growth